 Smart, eager to interact with their owners, and usually always up for some fun, mini macaws are good birds to train.
 Keep sessions short, use props like perches, and ensure that your bird and you are concentrating solely on the training.
 Use nuts or other treats, and combine these with a loving scratch when your bird acts and reacts how you want them to.
 Keep commands simple, and over time, your mini macaw will learn how you want them to behave.

 Handling is an important part of macaw ownership.
 It improves and strengthens the bond between you and your bird, and it can prevent your macaw from becoming depressed or stressed.
 It also makes it easier for you to check for physical injuries and signs of illness while you are handling them.
 Getting a new macaw used to being handled is not an overnight or instant task, though these friendly birds do usually take well to being handled.

 Are Macaws Aggressive?

-Mini macaws are rarely aggressive, but it is possible.
-You are more likely to have an aggressive bird if you have adopted it and it was mishandled or never handled by its previous owners.
-It is still possible to teach a macaw that you are not a threat but it can take a long time.
-Approach this in the same way you would when first handling any bird but be prepared for the process to take several weeks.
+Mini macaws are rarely aggressive but it is possible.
+You are more likely to have an aggressive bird if you have adopted them and they were mishandled or never handled by their previous owner.
+It is still possible to teach such a macaw that you are not a threat, but it can take a long time.
+Approach this in the same way that you would when first handling any bird, but be prepared for the process to take several weeks.

 Mini Macaws as Pets

-Mini macaws are, generally, friendly and loyal little companion birds.
+Mini macaws are generally friendly and loyal little companion birds.
 They can be trained, are rarely aggressive, and will often develop the capability to talk.
-Handle regularly, provide plenty of stimulation, and enjoy the big character of these little birds.
+Handle them regularly, provide them with plenty of stimulation, and enjoy the big character of these little birds.